 Aesthetically and functionally this is a beautiful app, featuring a vibrant yet digestible color scheme, plenty of graphical icons, and that level of responsiveness TSG products are known for.
-Account management features — and there are a lot of them — are neatly tucked away in an easily accessible side-menu, while key markets are listed horizontally at the top of the screen.
-In addition, players can easily access PokerStars NJ from the app, with the duo sharing a common wallet.
+Account management features — and there are a lot of them — are neatly tucked away in the easily accessible ‘Account’ section, while key markets are listed horizontally at the top of the screen.
+In addition, players can easily access PokerStars NJ, and PokerStars Casino which all share a common wallet.
 Cashier access, promotional tabs, and user customization settings are all a click away.
 In terms of bells and whistles, players won’t find better than FOX Bet NJ.

 There are a few drawbacks.
 On occasion, we found that betting options for individual games/matches were slow to load, or didn’t load at all.
 A simple refresh generally fixed the issue though.
-Furthermore, the app is a little unwieldy is spots.
-Finding a market, and straight bets within that market is a breeze. but the bets for an individual game are all sort of just lumped together, sometimes making it difficult to find a bet of your liking.
+Furthermore, the app is a little unwieldy in spots.
+Finding a market, and straight bets within that market is a breeze, but the bets for an individual game are just lumped together, sometimes making it difficult to find something particular.
 It’s fine for less popular contests, but for say, and NFL game, filters would be nice.

 Otherwise, FOX Bet does an admirable job of grouping futures bets, and the combination of the Calendar and Highlights tabs works wonderfully for bettors looking to plan out some higher value bets.

 The big no-no at launch was that FOX Bet NJ was initially only available for Android powered devices, with iOS and computer access added later.
-We’re pretty sure this is a reflection of everyone rushing to market in time for NFL Season 2018-19, and subsequently releasing unfinished products.
-This black mark was later addressed with FOX Bet now on the proper platforms.
+This black mark was quickly addressed, and FOX Bet is now available on all platforms.

 Thanks to its integration with the PokerStars NJ platform, FOX Bet didn’t start from scratch with its cashier, and it shows.
-There is a robust array of safe and reliable depositing and withdrawal options listed on the app, with the only real notable exception being PayPal, but that’s supposedly coming soon.
-Once it does, FOX Bet NJ will rank up there with Play SugarHouse Sports as offering the best payment processing rollout in the biz.
+From the very start it has offered a nice range of safe and reliable deposit and withdrawal options within the app.
+FOX Bet NJ ranks up there with the best payment processors in the biz.

 |Payment Method||Deposit?||Withdrawal?||Min.
 Deposit|